amitjoshi24/QSnake/README.md

-# NeuroevolutionSnakeGame
+# QSnake
-Learns to play snake made with java
+Learns to play snake using approximate Q-Learning made with java